NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2015-06-08-RasterStack-RGB-Images-in-R-Using-HSI.md

     ## 3
     ## 4         426 x 1

+To spatially locate our raster data, we need a few key attributes:

+* The coordinate reference system
+* The lower left hand corner X, Y location of the raster
+* The dimensions (number of pixels in the x and y directions) of the raster to use to calculate the **extent**.

+We'll begin by grabbing these key attributes from the H5 file.

     #r get spatial info and map info using the h5readAttributes function
     spInfo <- h5readAttributes(f,"spatialInfo")
+    #define coordinate reference system
-    myCRS <- spInfo$projdef
+    myCrs <- spInfo$projdef
+    #define the resolution
+    res <- spInfo$xscale

     #Populate the raster image extent value.
     mapInfo<-h5read(f,"map info")
+    #the map info string contains the lower left hand coordinates of our raster
+    #let's grab those next
     # split out the individual components of the mapinfo string
     mapInfo<-unlist(strsplit(mapInfo, ","))

-    #grab the utms of the lower left corner
+    #grab the utm coordinates of the lower left corner
-    xMN<-as.numeric(mapInfo[4])
-    yMN<-as.numeric(mapInfo[5])
+    xMin<-as.numeric(mapInfo[4])
+    yMin<-as.numeric(mapInfo[5])

     #r get attributes for the Reflectance dataset
     reflInfo <- h5readAttributes(f,"Reflectance")

     #create objects represents the dimensions of the Reflectance dataset
+    #note that there are several ways to access the size of the raster contained
+    #within the H5 file
     nRows <- reflInfo$row_col_band[1]
     nCols <- reflInfo$row_col_band[2]
     nBands <- reflInfo$row_col_band[3]

+    #grab the no data value
+    #noDataValue <- reflInfo$data ignore value

+    #grab the resolution for the data
+    #scaleFactor <- reflInfo[3]

-Next, we'll write a set of functions that will perform the processing that we did step by step in the [intro to working with hyperspectral data activity](http://neondataskills.org/HDF5/Imaging-Spectroscopy-HDF5-In-R/).
+Next, we'll write a function that will perform the processing that we did step by step in the [intro to working with hyperspectral data activity](http://neondataskills.org/HDF5/Imaging-Spectroscopy-HDF5-In-R/).
 This will allow us to process multiple bands in bulk.

-The first function `getBandMat` slices the HDF5 file, extracting the reflectance information for a specified band.
-It returns a matrix containing that band.
-To call this function, we would enter `getBandMat(fileObject, *BandNumber*)`.
+The function `band2Rast` slices a band of data from the HDF5 file, and extracts the reflectance.
+It them converts the data to a matrix, converts it to a raster and returns a spatially corrected raster for the specified band.

+The function requires the following variables:

+* f: the file
+* band: the band number we wish to extract
+* noDataValue: the noDataValue for the raster
+* xMin, yMin: the X,Y coordinate left hand corner locations for the raster.
+* res: the resolution of the raster
+* crs: the Coordinate Reference System for the raster

     #f: the hdf file
     # band: the band you want to process
     # returns: a matrix containing the reflectance data for the specific band

-    getBandMat <- function(f, band, noDataValue){
+    band2Raster <- function(file, band, noDataValue, xMin, yMin, res, crs){
+        #first read in the raster
         out<- h5read(f,"Reflectance",index=list(1:nCols,1:nRows,band))
     	  #Convert from array to matrix
     	  out <- (out[,,1])
     	  #transpose data to fix flipped row and column order
+        #depending upon how your data are formated you might not have to perform this
+        #step.
     	  out <-t(out)
         #assign data ignore values to NA
         #note, you might chose to assign values of 15000 to NA
         out[out == noDataValue] <- NA

-        #return a single band's worth of reflectance data
-    	  return(out)
+        #turn the out object into a raster
+        outr <- raster(out,crs=myCrs)

+        # define the extents for the raster
+        #note that you need to multiple the size of the raster by the resolution
+        #(the size of each pixel) in order for this to work properly
+        xMax <- xMin + (outr@ncols * res)
+        yMax <- yMin + (outr@nrows * res)

+        #create extents class
+        rasExt  <- extent(xMin,xMax,yMin,yMax)

+        #assign the extents to the raster
+        extent(outr) <- rasExt

+        #return the raster object
+        return(outr)
     }

-The next function, `band2rast` takes the subsetted band matrix and creates a raster.
-It also calculates and sets both the raster extent and the CRS (coordinate reference system) for the raster.
-The call for this function would be `band2rast(fileObject, *BandNumber*)`.

-    band2rast <- function(f,band, noDataValue, xMN, yMN, crs){
-    	  #Get band from HDF5 file, assign CRS (taken from SPINFO)
-        out <-  raster(getBandMat(f,band, noDataValue),crs=myCRS)
-        #define extents of the data using metadata and matrix attributes
-        xMX<-xMN+out@ncols
-        yMX<-yMN+out@nrows
-        #set raster extent
-        rasExt <- extent(xMN,xMX,yMN,yMX)
-        #assign extent to raster
-        extent(out) <- rasExt
-        return(out)
-      }

-Now that the functions are created, we can create our list of rasters.
+Now that the function is created, we can create our list of rasters.
 The list specifies which bands (or dimensions in our hyperspectral dataset) we want to include in our raster stack.
 Let's start with a typical RGB (red, green, blue) combination.
 We will use bands 58, 34, and 19.